TMO in rugby – Television Match Official explained

 What is a TMO in rugby?

-It stands for Television Match Official and it’s someone who watches the action on TV screens, usually in a truck outside the ground.
+The acronym stands for Television Match Official.
+The TMO is someone who watches the match action on TV screens, usually in a truck outside the ground.
 Using a system called Hawk-Eye, they can see multiple camera angles of an incident and pass on information to the match referee – via an earpiece – to help him make accurate decisions.

 Can the TMO intervene on any matter they like?